Updated: Dec 21, 2021

-Mentions of multiverses are perhaps a sly nod to Spider-Man: Into the Spiderverse, 2018's charmingly mind-bending animated adventure, as are the uneasy, reality-defying nightmare sequences which also allow director Jon Watts to acknowledge his background in horror.
+Mentions of 'multiverses' are perhaps a sly nod to the charmingly mind-bending animated adventure Spider-Man: Into the Spiderverse (2018), as are the uneasy, reality-defying nightmare sequences which also allow director Jon Watts to acknowledge his background in horror.
 Michael Giacchino’s eclectic score jumps from evoking the sharp, staccato rhythms and repeating patterns of Bernard Herrmann to the swirling, melodic drama of the best of John Williams’ action scores, often in the same scene, imbuing the predictably slick action sequences with an intriguingly off-kilter quality.
 It is arguably his best work in an MCU film so far.

-Much like 2018's Ant-Man and the Wasp was a sparky antidote to the doom-laden Avengers: Infinity War, Far from Home is a breezier, lighter affair following the emotional onslaught of Endgame.
+Much like Ant-Man and the Wasp (2018) was a sparky antidote to the doom-laden Avengers: Infinity War (2018), Far from Home is a breezier, lighter affair following the emotional onslaught of Endgame.
 Marvel Studios are keeping their cards particularly close to their chest with regards to what happens next, but a funny, yet arguably divisive mid-credits scene hints at the inevitability of a third ‘Spider-Man’ film.
-The Scarlett Johansson-led Black Widow is the next confirmed entry in the MCU but, as Dan discussed in his review of X-Men: Dark Phoenix, Disney are working their way around the ‘Monopoly’ board of Hollywood studios, snapping up anything that takes their fancy and, handily, any outstanding Marvel characters that haven’t yet been subsumed into the MCU.
+The Scarlett Johansson-led Black Widow (2021) is the next confirmed entry in the MCU but, as Dan discussed in his review of X-Men: Dark Phoenix (2019), Disney are working their way around the ‘Monopoly’ board of Hollywood studios, snapping up anything that takes their fancy and, handily, any outstanding Marvel characters that haven’t yet been subsumed into the MCU.
 So, anything can happen and Marvel fans can rightly salivate at the prospect.